 Societies have developed a plethora of words and expressions to deal with taboo subjects: either to avoid mentioning them at all, or to smooth the rough edges of reality.
-As you’ve already discovered, religion was one of the first English taboos, but it certainly wasn’t the last.
+Religion was one of the first English taboos, but it certainly wasn’t the last.
 Take the subject of death.
 It’s the only thing certain in life (apart from, as Benjamin Franklin memorably said, ‘taxes’) – but we’re very reluctant to use this powerful taboo word.
 Instead we say passed away, passed on, given up the ghost, gone to meet the maker, shuffled off this mortal coil – even kicked the bucket!
 Similarly, we are reluctant to talk directly about health issues that may be chronic or terminal, sexual encounters, and race or ethnicity; all are subjects that may prompt us to reach for the thesaurus.
 Read Uses and Abuses, which could act as a primer for this whole section, then choose a selection of the following articles to find out about the most powerful taboos in the English language:

-- Uses and Abuses
+- Uses and Abuses (extract from Planet Word)

-- The Clearing House
+- The Clearing House (research paper)

-- Reclaiming Butch
+- Reclaiming Butch (Guardian article)

-- Death Be Not Allowed
+- Death Be Not Allowed (Newsweek article)

-- Let’s Talk About Sex
+- Let’s Talk About Sex (magazine article)

 - Can We Stop Saying “Retarded” Yet?
+(Slate article)

-- Why it’s Worse To Be Called Fat Than Sworn At
+- Why it’s Worse To Be Called Fat Than Sworn At (Daily Mail article)

 Class Activity: The R Word